 • For the purposes of publishing in Atena Journals, a consent, permission, or release should include, without limitation, publication in all formats (including print, electronic, and websites), in sublicensed and reprinted versions (including translations), and in other works and products.

 • To respect your patient’s and any other individual’s privacy, please do not send signed forms to Atena Journal of Urology.
 Please retain copies of the signed forms in the event they should be needed.

 • If consent, permission, or release is made subject to any conditions, Atena Journal of Urology must be made aware in writing of all such conditions before publication.

 Please ensure that anything you submit to Atena Journal of Urology follows the guidelines provided for each article type.
 For instruction on how to format the text of your paper, including tables, figures, and references, please see our Formatting guidelines.

-• Atena Journal of Urology prioritises reports of original research that are likely to change practice or thinking
+• The articles published in Atena Journal of Urology must be original, and priority will be given to those articles that are likely to change practice or thinking

 • We require the registration of all interventional trials, whether early or late phase, in a primary register that participates in WHO’s International Clinical Trial Registry Platform or in ClinicalTrials.gov, in accord with ICMJE recommendations.
 We also encourage full public disclosure of the minimum 21-item trial registration dataset at the time of registration and before recruitment of the first participant.
 The registry must be independent of for-profit interest